 Whether your will has a provision that establishes a testamentary trust in the event a minor inherits under your will or you simply create a trust for the benefit of children, grandchildren, great-grandchildren, etc., a trust is a useful tool in leaving wealth to minors.
+Our firm works closely with our clients to ensure our clients recognize the trusts for minors and the other various options available.

 Using a trust to transfer wealth to a minor has several advantages.
 Primarily, the trust avoids a probate or administration proceeding in Surrogate’s Court.
 This is especially important in the case of a minor.
 Should a minor be a beneficiary of your estate, the court will generally grant a guardian (guardian ad litem) to protect the minor’s interests.